CSC207-2022F-UofT/course-project-macrosoft/README.md

 6. Verification: Stores the verification code that has been set, with the user(id) that receives the code and the time it was requested.

 ## Architecture and Design Pattern
 We construct our project in a way that it is consistent with both the Clean Architecture and SOLID principle.
 The UI and algorithms also interact in a way that follows the pattern MVC Model-View-Controller design pattern.
-Each use case has its own package and all screens, interactors, presenters and controllers are organized in the package of the by use case.
+Each use case has its own package and all components, interactors, presenters and controllers are organized in the package of the by use case.

 ## Use of GitHub features
 1. We use the discussion page to open up the floor for everyone to express their thoughts and ask questions.
 Important deadlines and decisions are also posted there using the announcement feature.